 In stark contrast to our Belgian cycle jaunts though, there was barely another cyclist on our route.
-Many times in Oudenaarde I’ve been overtaken at a hair’s breadth by a group of wannabe pro riders pumped with ambition, testosterone and energy gels, desperate not to be outdone by a female rider on an off-the-rack bike (can you see a theme emerging here), and the Oudenaarde local authority had to install speed bumps (or snelheid drempels, as I think they’re called) along the towpath of the famous Schelde canal in order to deter mobs of cyclists from cutting up unsuspecting locals out walking their dogs.
+Many times in Oudenaarde I’ve been overtaken at a hair’s breadth by a group of wannabe pro riders pumped with ambition, testosterone and energy gels, desperate not to be outdone by a female rider on an off-the-rack bike, and the Oudenaarde local authority had to install speed bumps (or snelheid drempels, as I think they’re called) along the towpath of the famous Schelde canal in order to deter mobs of cyclists from cutting up unsuspecting locals out walking their dogs.
 In the Southern Uplands on a sunny spring day, by contrast, we could have been almost alone in the world.
 Particularly as we turned, just north of Penpont, onto a Road to Nowhere.
 A road with a punishing and deceptive 14 mile ever-so-slightly-uphill drag to an end which was not in sight until the last.
 I found myself longing for that short, sweet5 Muur-Kapelmuur.

 1 Many of the roads between Ghent and Oudenaarde are numbered at each junction and the tourist offices supply maps with all the numbers on.
 Therefore, navigating the innumerable quiet rural roads is made as easy as dot-to-dot.